A dual process for the coupled Wright-Fisher diffusion

-where $F$ is a moment duality function which will be determined.
-The derivation use a generator approach as in \cite{Griffiths2016} and \citep{Etheridge2009}.
+where $F$ is a duality function, to be determined.
+The derivation uses a generator approach as in \cite{Griffiths2016} and \citep{Etheridge2009}.
 It is based on the duality relationship of the infinitesimal generators

 where $\mathcal{L}$ is the generator of the coupled Wright-Fisher diffusion and $\mathcal{L}^D$ the unknown generator of the dual process.
 By proposing an appropriate duality function $F$, the generator $\mathcal{L}^D$ of the dual process can be identified, from which transition rates of the dual process are obtained.
-It is known that the duality relationship (\ref{duality_generators}) implies (\ref{duality_expectations}) under certain conditions on $F$, see \cite{Jensen2014} for details.
+Under mild conditions, which are verified in Section \ref{proof}, the method of duality \cite[Ch.
+4]{Ethier1986}, also used in e.g. \cite{barbour2000,Etheridge2009,Mano2009}, ensures that the duality relationship of the generators (\ref{duality_generators}) implies (\ref{duality_expectations}).